avinashchoudhary2004/Business-Analysis-Portfolio/README.md

 Hello!
 I'm **Avinash Choudhary**, a **Mechanical Engineering Graduate** from **IIT Goa** with a strong passion for **Business Analysis, Data Analytics, and Problem-Solving**.

-This portfolio showcases my work combining **data analysis, visualization, SQL, and research** to extract actionable insights and support data-driven decisions.
+This portfolio highlights my projects, professional experience, resume, and certifications, providing a comprehensive view of my skills and journey.

 ---